Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Arbitrary graph inserted in an infinite locally tree-like network

 \section{Arbitrary graph inserted in an infinite locally tree-like network}

-We study the localization of the NBC on small dense subgraphs of large sparse networks.
+We aim to quantify the localization of the NBC on arbitrarily structured small, dense subgraphs embedded in large sparse networks.
 Our setup is somewhat idealized, enabling us to derive exact results and simple approximate expressions.
 Nonetheless, as we show in Sections \ref{sec3} and \ref{sec4} in various examples, the strict assumptions can be greatly relaxed and the theory still provides good predictions.

 Throughout our derivations we will make extensive use of the concept of nonbacktracking expansion of graphs, introduced in \cite{timar2017nonbacktracking}, which corresponds to computational trees in computer science \cite{weiss2001optimality}.
 For a given graph $\mathcal{G}$, the nonbacktracking expansion provides an infinite tree constructed as follows.
 Starting from an arbitrary node $i$ in $\mathcal{G}$ as the root of the tree, perform all possible non-backtracking walks from this node.
-(Note that any node $i$ in the graph will appear infinitely many times in this tree if the graph contains at least one loop.)
 Each nonbacktracking walk corresponds to a branch of the infinite tree.
+Thus the nonbacktracking expansion ``unfolds'' the original graph into an infinite tree, generating an infinite number of replicas for each node in $\mathcal{G}$.
 It was shown in \cite{timar2017nonbacktracking} that for an arbitrary graph, the LEV of the NB matrix corresponds to the asymptotic branching of the nonbacktracking expansion.
-Furthermore, the NBC of node $i$ in this graph is equal to the relative frequency of replicas of node $i$ on the surface of the tree at infinity, irrespective of the starting node (root).
+(The branching of an infinite tree-like network is defined as the limit $\lim_{\ell\to\infty} L_{\ell+1}/L_\ell$, where $L_\ell$ is the number of links connecting the nodes at distance $\ell$ from an arbitrary node to the nodes at distance $\ell+1$, see Ref. \cite{lyons1989ising}.)
+Furthermore, the NBC of node $i$ in graph $\mathcal{G}$ is equal to the relative frequency of replicas of node $i$ on the surface of the tree at infinity, irrespective of the starting node (root).
 This useful property was applied recently in Ref. \cite{timar2021approximating} to approximate NBC values of nodes in correlated networks.